Budapest

 Anyone who wishes to know what I got up to in Budapest, need only follow the trail of my parking fines.
 They lead from Józsefváros in Pest, to Bikás park, to the scenic cliffs in Buda that look over the city, the slow ships on the river Danube, and the dark plains beyond.

-Parking fines come in what resembles a dog waste-bag, tucked affectionately under the windshield wiper.
+Parking fines come in what resembles a dog waste-bag, tucked under the windshield wiper.
 Once you get one, you begin to see them everywhere.
 When you see a car with a pile of six or seven, you can’t help but wince in solidarity.

-Why did I end up with so many parking fines, you might ask?
-Why not just pay for a ticket like everyone else?
 I need only show you Budapest’s parking machines with instructions solely in Hungarian, looking like relics from the Communist times and you will understand my desperation.
 In the five minutes it takes to find, examine and stand gaping at the machine, a green bag will have already landed on the windshield.

 A few streets in Józsefváros, where I’m staying, are being torn up and redone.
 When Friday evening comes, the street becomes still, and tools and materials are left here and there, waiting for Monday.
 When Monday comes, the workers return, and with them, the noise.
 After sitting for ten minutes on a bench in Józsefváros, a thin layer of dust has accumulated on my head and amidst all the working people, I look and feel useless.